Sudo-Ivan/tactical-nixos/README.md

 **Follow My Progress**
 You can follow my public progress here or on Twitter at [X (twitter)](https://twitter.com/sudo_ivan).
 Feel free to contact me if you have ideas to contribute or are interested in testing.

-## Where to follow my progress

-For now, you can follow my public progress here or on [X (twitter)](https://twitter.com/sudo_ivan), feel free to contact me if you have ideas to contribute or are interested in testing.

 ## Check out a early preview: